Internal link building is the most powerful SEO tactic you are not using.

 - Funnel people towards high-converting pages

 - Funnel people towards pages with affiliate links

 - Funnel people towards relevant products/services

-Because Google probably uses a type of bounce rate as a ranking factor if people click back to the SERPs after visiting your site.
+Because a type of bounce rate is likely used as a Google ranking factor if people click back to the SERPs after visiting your site.

 A lower bounce rate may mean you rank higher and therefore lead to more organic traffic.

 3 Internal Link Building Strategies You Can Implement Today